HL7/cql/input/pages/02-authorsguide.md

 [.note-warning]
 ____
 Although the CQL specification does not support arithmetic with definite quantity durations above days (and weeks), data models that use UCUM for all quantities may support implicit conversion from UCUM definite durations to calendar durations.
-See link:http://hl7.org/fhir/fhirpath.html#quantity[Use of FHIR Quantity] for an example.
+See [Use of FHIR Quantity](http://hl7.org/fhir/fhirpath.html#quantity) for an example.
 ____

 [[computing-durations-and-differences]]